-The ASF Family Fund was created to assist families supporting individuals with Angelman Syndrome.
-The goal of the ASF Family Fund is to allow families to apply for funds to assist in gaining access to resources that are needed to improve the quality of life for an individual with Angelman Syndrome.
+The ASF Family Fund was created to provide financial assistance to families supporting individuals with Angelman syndrome.
+Family members can apply for funds that are needed to improve the quality of life for an individual with Angelman syndrome.

 Before You Apply

-The ASF Family Fund application will exist as a secure online form that will be available starting October 1, 2019.
-Please review the following sections that list eligibility requirements, funding limitations and general tips to keep in mind for your application.
+The ASF Family Fund application exists as a secure online form.
+Please review the following sections that list eligibility requirements, funding limitations and information that will be requested.

 Eligibility for Funding